 Samsung Galaxy Tab S3 camera

-Even if the camera is not one of the main arguments for buying a tablet, Samsung has installed pretty good hardware to the photo enthusiasts out there.
-At the rear, there is now a 12 MP camera instead of the 8 MP one included in the Tab S2.
-The shutter opens again with f / 1.9.
-In front of us looks a 4.7 megapixel camera, which enables Skype calls in Full HD.
+Even if the camera is not one of the main arguments for buying a tablet, Samsung has installed pretty good hardware for the photo enthusiasts out there.
+At the rear, there is now a 13 MP camera instead of the 8 MP one included in the Tab S2.
+The shutter comes with aperture of f / 1.9.
+On the front, we have a 4.7 MP camera, which delivers Full HD quality in video calls via Skype.

 Samsung Galaxy Tab S3 battery